 Recover® uses textile waste as a raw material resource, reducing the amount of land, water, emissions and chemicals needed to create our clothes.
 Recover Recycled Cotton is the most sustainable cotton solution available today, according to the Higg Materials Sustainability Index.
 They’re also certified by the Global Recycling Standard.
 Read more about the environmental benefits here.

 Lyocell is an environmentally friendly fibre made from wood pulp.
-It’s great for people with sensitive skin and compared to virgin cotton can use up to 50% less water in its production.
-It’s also made to last and is resistant to picking up smells, meaning you’ll have to wash it less, which is also great for the planet.
+It’s great for people with sensitive skin and is resistant to picking up smells, meaning you’ll have to wash it less, which is also great for the planet.

 Did you know that bamboo is the fastest growing plant in the world, and uses 10% the amount of land as cotton to produce the same yield?
 That’s one of the many reasons we think it’s a great fibre to use in our clothes.
 It’s temperature controlling and moisture wicking too, so perfect for those warmer days.

 Cotton is a wonderfully versatile natural fabric, and at TALA we use a combination of recycled cotton and organic cotton.
 The Higg Materials Sustainability Index calculates that organically grown cotton has roughly half the environmental impact of conventionally grown cotton, so we will always strive to keep our use of virgin cotton to a minimum.